jakubmis/command-line-scanner/README.md

 score formula is given be equation: [wordsFound / inputWordsSize].

 FilesStorage class keeps loaded files in collection.
 Files are distinguished by filename.
 Applications scans only .txt files.
+It is assumed that files will be "ISO-8859-1" encoded.